-The Brown-Door-Kewaunee Dental Society, the Northeast Wisconsin Dental Assistant Association, and the NWTC Dental Assistant Program offer four scholarships: (2) \$500.00, (1) \$200.00, and (1) \$150.00, to students in the Dental Assistant program.
+The Brown-Door-Kewaunee Dental Society, the Northeast Wisconsin Dental Assistant Association, and the NWTC Dental Assistant Program offer four scholarships: (2) \$500.00, (1) \$200.00, and (1) \$150.00, to students in their second semester of study in the Dental Assistant program.
 Criteria include financial need, grade point average, and attendance.
 NWTC also has other scholarships available to students.